The New York-based SoBol is bringing its homemade acai bowls to the East Coast.

 While Jason Mazzarone was attending culinary school in San Diego, California, he had his first taste of an acai bowl.
-The sweet—and healthy—frozen treat was like nothing else he had ever tasted, and for the rest of that semester, he spent his time studying, surfing and eating acai bowls.
+The fresh—and healthy—delicious treat was like nothing else he had ever tasted, and for the rest of that semester, he spent his time studying, surfing and eating acai bowls.

 But when he returned to his hometown of Sayville, New York, this superfood was pretty hard to come by.
 That’s when he put his culinary education to work—Mazzarone decided to recreate the acai bowls he had in California himself.
 He had the rest of his family try them, and soon, he was selling these homemade acai bowls alongside Italian ices at the family’s mainstay business, Papa Mia’s Ice House.
 They were a hit there, too.

 This was in 2014, and it was the beginning of SoBol.
 A year later, Mazzarone partnered with a family friend, Jim Kalomiris, who brought with him more than 20 years of experience in restaurant management, real estate and construction.
-Together, the two opened the first brick and mortar location for their fledgling company in their hometown of Sayville.
-Today, it’s clear these co-founders have found a recipe for success—one where healthy eating, flavor and convenience could finally live symbiotically.
+Together, the two opened the first brick and mortar location for their flagship location in their hometown of Sayville.
+Today, it’s clear these co-founders have found a recipe for success—one where healthy eating, flavor and convenience could finally live in harmony.

 “People expect a lot more out of their food options these days.
 They want fresh, premium ingredients.
 They want things to be homemade.
 They appreciate attention to detail.
 They want food they can feel good about.
 And they want it fast,” Mazzarone said.
 “By creating a place dedicated to acai bowls, I knew I could offer all of those things in one restaurant.”

-An acai bowl begins as a smoothie blended to the thickness of a sherbet.
-The frozen acai berry is the key ingredient; it’s typically pureed with almond milk or coconut milk.
-But the true allure of the acai bowl, however, is the toppings, which typically include a variety of fresh sliced fruit, shaved coconut, nut butter and granola.
+An acai bowl begins as a smoothie blended to the thickness of a thick smoothie.
+The frozen acai berry is the key ingredient; it’s typically pureed with almond, soy or coconut milk.
+But the true allure of the acai bowl, however, is the toppings, which typically include a variety of fresh sliced fruit, shaved coconut, nut butter and the brand's famous granola.
 This treat was virtually unheard of in Sayville before 2014, but thanks to SoBol, it was a concept that quickly caught on.
 Nearly a year later, they were opening up their second location.

 “It all started with a fairly simple idea—I wanted to introduce my hometown to something I had fallen in love with while living in California.
-Our mission was to whip up the best acai bowls and smoothies—and that’s proven to be more than enough.
+Our mission was to consistently create and deliver the best acai bowls and smoothies—and that’s proven to be more than enough.
 At the time, between the two shops, we were selling about 1,000 acai bowls a day.
 It became clear to us pretty quickly that, although a new concept, this was something that people genuinely wanted and needed in their lives,” Mazzarone said.